red, white and green stockings on back on chair with red blanket in background.

 Even as a minimalist, I firmly believe you cannot have enough socks.
 I go through so many!

 If you’re willing to spend a bit more, Bombas socks are truly fantastic.
-I love their mission, and how they donate a pair of socks to homeschool shelters for every pair bought.
+I love their mission, and how they donate a pair of socks to homeless shelters for every pair bought.

 But they are definitely pricey.